acemod/ACE3/documentation/feature/spectator.md

  * [[west], [east,civilian]] call ace_spectator_fnc_updateSpectatableSides
 ```

-The side filter determines how the side list will be evaluated each time the unit list is updated.
+The side filter determines which sides from the side list are valid each time the unit list is updated.
 It's controlled by setting `ace_spectator_filterSides` and there are four possible options:
 - Player side (default)
 - Friendly sides
 - Hostile sides